Jacinto27/vscode-R_Wiki/Installation:-Linux.md

 Install [vscode-r-lsp](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r-lsp) in VS Code by searching `reditorsupport.r-lsp` in extension marketplace.

 If the R installation is from [CRAN](http://cran.r-project.org/mirrors.html), then the default settings should work out of the box.
-Otherwise, you may have to change `r.rpath.*` to the path to your R executable, which will be executed to start the R Language Server as a background process.
+Otherwise, you may have to change `r.rpath.linux` to the path to your R executable, which will be executed to start the R Language Server as a background process.

 ## radian